FCalabria/shell-cheatsheet/README.md

 - `2> <filename>` Will write the shell *stderror* to the file (replacing content)
 - `&> <filename>` Will write the shell *stdout* and *stderror* to the file (replacing content)
 - `>> <filenam>` Will append the shell *stdout* to the file

+## Writing scripts

+`#!/bin/sh` at the begining allows the script to be run writing just `myscript.sh` instead of `sh myscript.sh` on the command line.

+`set -e` The script will exit early if any line fails `set -o pipefail` The script will mark lines as failed if any piped command on it fails